pmean/build-website/text/00/alternate.md

 >
 > A recent publication (Marks and Colwell 2000) showed just such a
 > situation.
 Rupert Sheldrake has claimed that blindfolded subjects can
-> sense when they are being stared at, and that this is evidence \"an
+> sense when they are being stared at, and that this is evidence "an
-> influence somehow reaches out\" from the starer.
+> influence somehow reaches out" from the starer.
 There is empirical
 > evidence to support such a finding, and this evidence is examined in
 > Marks and Colwell.
 These authors argue that the order in which the
 > research subjects were stared at followed a pattern that became